Putting the car into storage

 - Arrange to have the battery slow-charged regularly.

-- Raise the car off the ground and support using axle stands or heavy wood blocks.
+- Raise the car off the ground and support with axle stands.

-- Make sure that the tyres are not touching the ground, so that the transmission and driveline may be operated.
+- Make sure the tyres are not touching the ground.

 - Carry out any special instructions outlined in the owner's manual.